api-search/strategy-core/README.md

   - Onboarding
   - Access
 policies:
+  - apis-json-url-info
   - human-url
   - base-url
 ```
-## API Paths Must Conform to the Organization
+## API Paths Must Conform to the Organization (api-paths-must-conform-to-the-organization)
 All API paths must conform to the overall organizational domain standards, utilizing plain language and a resourceful approach to delivering digital resources and capabilities via HTTP APIs, providing a common set of paths that can be used and reused across many different applications and consumers.

 ```